apache/rocketmq-site/_docs/19-filter-by-sql92-example.md

 {% include toc %}

-Consumer will recieve messages that contains TAGA or TAGB or TAGC.
-But the limitation is that one message only could has one tag, this may be not suitable for more sophisticated scenarios.At this time, you could use sql expression to select messages.
+The consumer will recieve messages that contains TAGA or TAGB or TAGC.
+But the limitation is that one message only can have one tag, and this may not work for sophisticated scenarios.
+In this case, you can use SQL expression to filter out messages.

 ### Principle

-SQL feature could do some calculation through the properties you put in messages when sending.
-Under the grammars defined by RocketMQ, you can implement some interesting logic as you want.
+SQL feature could do some calculation through the properties you put in when sending messages.
+Under the grammars defined by RocketMQ, you can implement some interesting logic.
 Here is an example:

 <pre>
 ------------